yassineaitmohamed/LMA/README.md

 # Check if Python is installed
 python3 --version

-# If not installed, install via Homebrew
+# If not installed, use Homebrew
 brew install python3

 # Or download from python.org